 We appreciate there are many decisions to be made when selecting a care home, so we have created this Key Information page, to assist you.

 As the World Health Organisation’s latest advice places far greater emphasis on Covid transmission from inhaling airborne droplets, rather than from touching contaminated surfaces, the Management have been investigating the different air purifiers manufactured across the World.
 Rensair’s portable, hospital-grade air purifier has been chosen to ensure that we’re better equipped to deal with further potential outbreaks.
 Their patented technology, which combines H13 HEPA filtration with germicidal UVC light, was initially developed to meet the strict standards of Scandinavian hospitals.
 It traps and destroys more than 99.97% of airborne bacteria and viruses, including the Coronavirus family, helping to protect lives through clean air.
-Six of these units have been located in our reception, main lounge/ library and dining area to ensure our residents, staff and visitors remain protected as we enter the Autumn/Winter Months.
+Ten of these units have been located in our reception, main lounge/ library and dining area to ensure our residents, staff and visitors remain protected as we learn to live with the virus.

 Please see link below to Rensair case study on Rayners below

 Rayners is a purpose-built care home, registered for 45 residents, all single rooms – we cater for residential and respite care and a small percentage of our rooms for certain dementias (subject to assessment).
 We are not a specialist dementia facility.

 Owner and Name of Home

 Rayners (Extra Care Home) Limited is the owner and operator of Rayners Residential Care Home, Weedon Hill, Hyde Heath, Amersham, Buckinghamshire HP6 5UH.
 We opened in June 1990 and are a family owned and managed company, (not owned by a group) and we only own and operate just the one care home, Rayners.

 - Rayners has easily accessible light and airy shared communal areas